 Produced by: Sazerac

 Rams Point is the third product distributed by the Sazerac company.
-And next to never finding Rams Point and Sheep Dog in the same store indicates that those two should serve a similar market.
+You usually can't find Rams Point and Sheep Dog in the same store, which indicates that those two should serve a similar market.
 And indeed, both liqueurs are in the very same price category at $15.

 The aroma is a bit more complex and balanced when compared to Sheep Dog.
-You can taste notes of vanilla, butterscotch, peanuts, caramel, and even coconut, and even find more delicate flavors like honey and orange or orange marmalade in it.
+You can taste notes of vanilla, butterscotch, peanuts, caramel, and coconut, and even detect more delicate flavors like honey and orange or orange marmalade.

 Overall, it's a good and affordable alternative but not the best one from Sazerac.
 So, if you can, go for Shepherd's P'Nutty instead.